 Healthline reports that binge drinking can also affect your:

-- Heart.
-Heavy drinking can cause high blood pressure, irregular heartbeat, or sudden death from heart failure.
+- Heavy drinking can cause high blood pressure, irregular heartbeat, or sudden death from heart failure.

-- Pancreas.
-A single session of heavy alcohol use can lead to dangerously low blood sugar (hypoglycemia).
+- A single session of heavy alcohol use can lead to dangerously low blood sugar (hypoglycemia).

 There is a cost associated with many alcohol-related accidents.
 Personal and public service expenditures are needed to cover the criminal justice charges of a DUI.
-Healthcare expenses are required for injuries and sexually transmitted diseases caused because of alcohol abuse.
+Healthcare expenses are required for injuries and sexually transmitted diseases caused alcohol abuse.
 Businesses even lose money when employees who abuse alcohol see a decrease in productivity.
-Binge drinking and alcohol abuse are, in actuality, quite costly for everyone.

 The adverse outcomes of alcohol abuse for college students are sometimes profound, life-altering events.
 Driving while impaired can lead to debilitating injuries and even death.
 Alcohol poisoning is yet another risk that can cause severe illness or fatality.

 Alcohol-fueled mood swings, often involving violence, result in a large number of physical and sexual assaults.
 About 97,000 students between the ages of 18 and 24 report experiencing alcohol-related sexual assault or date rape.
-Additionally, academic performance may decrease due to missing class, and subsequently unsatisfactory exam and class scores due to alcohol abuse.
+Additionally, academic performance may decrease due to missed classes and unsatisfactory exam or class scores due to alcohol abuse.

-A report by the National Institute of Alcohol Abuse and Alcoholism states that, “In 2015, 7.7 million young people ages 12–20 reported that they drank alcohol beyond ‘just a few sips’ in the past month.”
-It also helps to note, that children are generally smaller than the average adult.
-This means that their alcohol tolerance is usually much less, and that binge drinking is more likely to occur.
+A report by the National Institute of Alcohol Abuse and Alcoholism states, “In 2018 , 7.7 million young people ages 12 20 reported that they drank alcohol beyond ‘just a few sips’ in the past month.”
+It also helps to note that children are generally smaller than the average adult.
+This means their alcohol tolerance is usually much less and that binge drinking is more likely.
 So, while children drink less than adults, the chances of their experience being classified as binge drinking is drastically increased.

-The CDC is combatting the binge drinking epidemic as a public health issue by providing statistical data in preventing the heavy consumption of alcohol.
-Through conducting studies, public health surveillance, and providing national leadership and partnership, the CDC has provided much of the scientific knowledge we use today to prevent binge drinking and provide treatment of alcohol-related illnesses.
+The CDC provides statistical data to help prevent the heavy consumption of alcohol.
+Through research, public health surveillance, and providing national leadership and partnership, the CDC has provided much of the scientific knowledge we use today to prevent binge drinking and provide treatment of alcohol-related illnesses.

-The CDC’s public health surveillance systems track the correlation between binge and underage drinking and their influence on health.
+The CDC’s public health surveillance systems track the correlation between binge drinking, underage drinking, and their influence on health.
 Through the CDC’s Behavioral Risk Factor Surveillance System, Youth Risk Behavior Surveillance System, and Alcohol-Related Disease Impact application, we are gaining a growing body of knowledge on how to combat binge drinking and alcohol abuse.

-The Guide to Community Preventive Services, to prevent excessive alcohol consumption, has compiled together a list of recommended several alcohol intervention methods the community should take it upon themselves to enforce:
+The Guide to Community Preventive Services, aiming to prevent excessive alcohol consumption, has compiled a list of recommended alcohol intervention including:

 - Increasing alcohol taxes